autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: boolean true/false (default false)

 Setting this option to true will cause the integration to reload whenever any advanced option is added or changed.

+**Key: "solcast_url"**

+Possible values: string URL (default "https://api.solcast.com.au")

+Do not set this option unless you are a developer and want to utilise the Solcast API Simulator.

+Do not add a trailing `/`.
+An integration reload is required.